taxa-deployment/ethme-docs/docs/ens.md

 | index        | *com.twitter* |
 | *com.twitter*    | TaxaNetwork |

-If the `index` field value is unset, ETH.me will redirect based on the exact sequence in the "ENS Subfields Reference" table provided in the section below.
+If the `index` field value is unset, ETH.me will redirect to the ENS domain's detail page.

 ## ENS Subfields Reference